-No portion of this report may be copied or reproduced in any form or by any means without the written permission of the Steel Construction New Zealand Inc.
+No portion of this report may be copied or reproduced in any form or by any means without the written permission of Steel Construction New Zealand Inc.

-lyMarch 20220
+March 2022

-Steel Construction New Zealand Inc. (SCNZ) is a member based, not-for-profit society incorporated under the Incorporated Societies Act 1908.
+Steel Construction New Zealand Inc. (SCNZ) is a member-based, not-for-profit society incorporated under the Incorporated Societies Act 1908.

-Steel Construction New Zealand Inc. (SCNZ) has three basic objectives:
+SCNZ has three key objectives, to:

--To promote awareness of the advantages of steel construction
+Promote awareness of the advantages of steel construction

--To promote excellence in the delivery of steel construction solutions
+Foster excellence in the delivery of steel construction solutions

--To encourage training and career development within the steel construction sector
+Encourage training and career development within the steel construction sector

 Disclaimer

 Considerable effort has been made and reasonable care taken to ensure the accuracy and reliability of the material contained within this report.
-However, SCNZ and the authors of this report make no warranty, guarantee, or representation in connection with this report and shall not be held liable or responsible for any loss or damage resulting from the use of this report.
+However, SCNZ and the authors of this report make no warranty, guarantee, or representation in connection with this report, and shall not be held liable or responsible for any loss or damage resulting from the use of this report.